pawelantczak/org.antczak.gemfire/README.md

-Spring Boot/Data GemFire client/server example
+Spring Boot based GemFire client/server example
 =====================

 How to run: